Mouz: History

 In April 2017, mousesports signed the roster of the former Dota 2 team, Ad Finem, marking the first return for the organisation to the game in nearly two years.

 On 2 August, Christian 'loWel' Garcia was released from his contract with mousesports.
 On 4 August former Penta Sports player Miikka 'suNny' Kemppi was announced as his replacement.
 Less than a week later, on 8 August, mousesports released Denis 'denis' Howell from his contract and signed Martin 'STYKO' Styk to replace him, formerly of HellRaisers.

 In December 2017, the mousesports Dota 2 team disbanded.

 In March 2018, mousesports signed their first full roster for competition in Tom Clancy's Rainbow Six Siege.

 On 27 June, mousesports announced the acquisition of Janusz "Snax" Pogorzelski from Virtus.pro as a replacement for the benched Martin "STYKO" Styk.

 On 30 July, mousesports announced that they were acquiring the Rocket League team of Tigreee, Alex161, and Skyline.
 Alex161 and Skyline previously played under Servette Esports, with Tigreee being acquired from Team Secret.
 This Mousesports team began play in RLCS Season 6, as Alex161 and Skyline retained their qualified spot won under Servette.

 On 15 October, mousesports announced the return of Martin "STYKO" Styk to the starting line-up.

 On 15 November, the coach of the Tom Clancy's Rainbow Six Siege team announced the team was dropped by mousesports and he would not stay with the team.

 On 10 January 2019, mousesports announced the acquisition of Linus "al0t" Möllergren from compLexity Gaming, replacing Skyline.

 On 13 February 2019, mousesports announced the signing of their second Tom Clancy's Rainbow Six Siege team, the former ENCE esports Tom Clancy's Rainbow Six Siege roster, as well as coach Michiel "oVie" van Dartel but later dropped the team on 1 July 2019.

 On 14 March, mousesports revamps their roster with the acquisition of woxic, frozen, and karrigan.
 While oskar is released, suNny and STYKO is benched from the line-up.

 On 22 June 2020, mousesports announced their withdrawal from the RLCS and competitive Rocket League as a whole and released their roster.

+In March 2024, MOUZ returned to Dota 2 by upsetting The International 2023 champions Team Spirit 1–0 in the opening day of the 1win Series Dota 2 Spring group stage.

+On 17 December 2024, MOUZ announced their withdrawal from the League of Legends scene, MOUZ's League of Legends team recently competed in the ESL Pro Series, having formerly competed in the European Challenger Series.